iceonsun/rsock/README.md

 -t x.x.x.x , Address of rsock server。Attention.
 This is different from server.
 It only contains ip.

 -l , local listened udp address, aka target address of kcptun client(the address specified by -t).

+####NOTE

+1. If rsock doesn't work, you have to check whether your NIC supoorts winpcap.
+And routers may also filter packets, especially when you use Windows.

+2. For Windows users, speed is far slow than rsock on mac/Linux. （500-800KB/s  during my test)

+3. For Windows users, you'd better pass --lcapIp arguments instead of -d.
+Because it's hard to find NIC name for normal users.

 ### Exit